tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html size="medium" filename="timetohelloworld" ext_print="png" ext_web="svg" alt="Getting started tutorials are like Hello World tutorials." caption="Think of getting started tutorials as a kind of Hello World tutorial with the API.
 How long would it take for a developer to get the simplest possible response using your API?" %}

-Both Hello World tutorials and Getting Started tutorials share the same goal: to show a user how to use a framework, API, or some other system to get the simplest and easiest result, so they get a sense of how it works and feel productive.
+Both Hello World tutorials and Getting Started tutorials share the same goal: to show a user how to use a framework, API, or some other system to get the simplest and easiest result, so they get a beginning-to-end sense of how it works.

 As an example, you could take a common, basic use case for your API and show how to construct a request, as well as what response returns.
 If a developer can make that call successfully, he or she can probably be successful with the other calls too.